-Shillong is in Meghalaya state in the North East of India.
+The incredible sight of the Shillong Teer lottery result being decided by way of archery is one of the most intriguing and yet little known spectacles in India.
 I went there on my trip to the Khasi Hills region to see the living root bridges.
 As a town, there is not much of interest for the foreign tourist.
-Indian visitors come here in ever increasing numbers, seeking out shopping, cool air and to 'discover' an area that is still fairly detached from the rest of India, but otherwise, it doesn't have too much of interest.
+Indian visitors come here in ever increasing numbers, seeking out shopping, cool air and to ‘discover’ an area that is still fairly detached from the rest of India, but otherwise, it doesn’t have too much of interest.

 However, there is one curious, and rather intriguing spectacle that occurs here, and I went to find out about it.